shunanya/Node.js-cluster-monitoring/README.md

         - you may replace MONITOR_NAME, MONITOR_TAG and MONITOR_TYPE by your desired names
         - you may replace RESULT_PARAMS and ADDITIONAL_PARAMS strings by data formats definition of your monitor (strongly not recommended)
         - you can replace MON_SERVER string by your server IP address (it is necessary for title only)
-        - you can do also definition of DURATION between sending results (currently it is declared as 5 mins)
+        - you can do also definition of DURATION between sending results (currently it is declared as 5 min)

 That's all.
 Now you can controlling the script by the following command